emetsger/pass-indexer/README.md

 '
 ```

+# Handline Fedora URIs

+In PASS, a Fedora resource can be addressed in two different ways, by a public URI or a private URI.
+The public URI must pass through Shibboleth and can be used by the public
+at large.
+The private URI is used by the backend services and allows them to avoid Shibboleth.

+A custom normalizer is defined to handle fields containing fedora URIs mapping them to their Fedora resource path.
+This allows searches to be done using either the public
+or private URI.

 # Command line tool

 The command line tool runs the indexer with the configuration either specifies as environment variable or system